Volunteer Vacations for Seniors

 By Alison Gardner

 |Volunteer vacationers staying at The Land Conservancy's historic Talking Mountain Ranch in British Columbia's interior repair an irrigation ditch in traditional fashion.
 Photo courtesy of The

-The practice of combining volunteer service with travel dramatically expanded in popularity and accessibility during the last decades of the 20th century, along with the expansion of travel horizons in general.
+The practice of combining volunteer service with travel dramatically expanded in popularity and accessibility during the past few decades, along with the expansion of travel horizons in general.
 While longer

 term service abroad—six months, a year or more—has appealed mainly to the young, who often perceive it as a period of "finding or proving oneself" or building credentials and experience to strengthen a career direction,

 older people have quite a different agenda.
 Identifying and serving this agenda has revolutionized academic research timetables around the world, allowed charitable organizations and non-profits to move projects and services from dreams to reality

 and created an army of able-bodied individuals who are eager to share their experience of a lifetime as well as their considerable physical energy, enthusiasm, and—very importantly—their financial support for a good cause.